 QUESTION MARK !
 PERIOD ● COLON ● EXCLAMATION MARK !
 Use at the end of a sentence to express a strong feeling.
 Use at the end of a sentence.
 Use to introduce a list or a definition. ● APOSTROPHE ' Use in contractions and to show when something belongs to someone.
-Use to make one word.
-Use to connect nouns and verbs into a single sentence. ; PARENTHESIS ( ) Use to add extra information to a sentence without taking away from the idea.
-Use to join separate words to make one word.
-Use to connect nouns and verbs into a single sentence. ; COMMA , Use to separate parts in a sentence or in a list.
-Use around words that are spoken.
+Use to separate words to make one word.
+Use to connect verbs into a single sentence. ; PARENTHESIS () Use to add extra information to a sentence without taking away from the idea.
+Use to join separate words that are spoken.
 Use to show that someone is thinking.
-Ellipsis QUOTATIONS " " Use to separate parts in a sentence or in a list.
-Use around words that are spoken.
-Use to show that someone is thinking.
-Ellipsis
+HYPHEN COMMA , Use to separate parts in a sentence or in a list.
+Ellipsis ● ● ● SEMICOLON QUOTATIONS " " Use around words that are spoken.
+ELLIPSIS ● ● ●